 - 1 Year manufacturer’s warranty

+It comes with 3 heat levels, which can be adjusted according to your requirements.
 Furthermore, it has a twin turbo design with 2 different fan speed option thus aids in the better heating of the room.
-A night light indicator is also present at the side of the device to maintain the temperature even during the nights too.

 - Spot heating of its surroundings.